 What I loved about this book is the frank, clear cut anaylsis of situations – Lacy herself admits to trying to “fit in” as “one of guys” earlier in her career, as do other successful females in Silicon Valley.
 Her opinion on her own previous behaviour dramatically changes after she becomes pregnant, isn’t honoured a senior job at her workplace and then decides to start an organisation of her own, all in a very short timeframe.

-Lacy draws on her own experiences in Silicon Valley and has spent a lot of time speak with other females in the industry.
-She speaks with the women of Iceland, who have been paving the way for the rest of the world when it comes equality, and many successful Chinese CEOs, founders and businesswomen who have actually benefitted hugely from the one child policy and some of the huge cultural differences in China.
+Lacy draws on her own experiences in Silicon Valley and has spent a lot of time speaking with other females in the industry.
+She interviews women in Iceland, who have been paving the way for the rest of the world when it comes equality.
+She builds relationships with many successful Chinese CEOs, founders and businesswomen who have actually benefitted hugely from the one child policy and some of the huge cultural differences in China.

 If you’re looking for a modern day guide on what equality really means into today’s incredibly crazy world – this is for you!